 Our basement has taken a back seat to makeovers and updates for the past few years, but this year I decided that would change.
 I wanted to make it more comfortable, livable, and more my style.
 So, at the beginning of the year I came up with a makeover plan!
-I hadn’t originally incorporating putting in new floors, but when Mannington Floors reached out to me and asked me if I would like to partner with them, I couldn’t say no!
+I was over the moon excited when Mannington Floors reached out to me for a partnership, since I’ve been familiar with their quality for years.
 They sponsored the new floors in my entire basement and I am so thrilled with how they turned out!

 Mannington Floors have been around for 100 years and they are known for their high quality products in the flooring industry.
-It was funny because about a month before I was contacted by Mannington I was asked by a design client to recommend some flooring for her living, entry, dining and kitchen areas (she wanted one type for nearly the whole main floor).
+Coincidentally, about a month before I was contacted by Mannington I was asked by a design client to recommend some flooring for her living, entry, dining and kitchen areas (she wanted one type for nearly the whole main floor).
 She was leaning toward tile but wanted to know some other options.

-Well, my brother has been a professional flooring installer in Juneau, Alaska for the past 15+ years (Charlie Chenoweth with Install-It-All if you are in Southeast Alaska– I guarantee you there is no one better!) and I wanted to know what his favorites were.
-So I called him up and asked him what his top picks were.
+So I called my brother, who has been a professional flooring installer in Juneau, Alaska for the past 15+ years (Charlie Chenoweth with Install-It-All if you are in Southeast Alaska.
+I wanted to know what his favorites were.
 Guess what is #1 favorite was?
 Mannington’s Adura Max luxury vinyl plank.
 No joke!
 He loves the simple, mess-free install, the quality, finish, durability, and the fact it is 100% waterproof.
 Vinyl floors have come a long way from what they used to be 20-30 years ago!

 For the main living areas, I chose

 Mannington Floors are only sold through independent flooring retailers, and they recommend that a professional install their floors.
-So, I had my brother fly in and do the job.
 He was tons faster than the local estimates I got too– he did the whole basement in 1 day!
 I will say from people I have talked to– there is a learning curve and my brother is so fast because he’s been doing it for years.
 He admitted to me it took him a lot longer in the beginning.

 This little spot against the stairs was all open from when we were repairing the steps a couple years ago, and I finally put some drywall up.
 I still have to finish taping, mudding, and paint it, but I am building a toy storage unit for this area.